EntityProcess/GitContentSearch/README.md

 GitContentSearch.exe <file-path> <search-string> [--earliest-commit=<commit>] [--latest-commit=<commit>]
 ```

+Note: Make sure the file path does not start with a forward slash (/), as this can cause errors when Git tries to locate the file.

 ### Arguments

 * `<file-path>`: The path to the Content file within the Git repository.